What Is A Merchant Cash Advance?

 Terms of the offer enable you to repay the advance as a % of sales, or in a fixed Daily or Weekly amount, meaning it's set based on an amount that won’t greatly impact your cash flow.

 Funding approval could take place within 1-2 days once all contracts are signed and any other documents verified.
 Funds are wired or sent via ACH to your bank account that was underwritten.

 However, there are also some downsides to merchant cash advances, including the fact that they are usually pricier than traditional small business loans.
 Merchant cash advance financing generally cost 20% to 50% more than the principal amount.
 And unlike traditional loans with APRs, your daily payments don’t diminish the interest-bearing principal amount — the fee is due no matter how quickly you repay the advance.

 In addition, depending on your state, you may be less protected than you would be when taking out a traditional loan.
 Merchant cash advance regulation is less developed since MCAs are not technically loans.
 As a result, some state courts have said that typically state usury laws or licensing requirements wouldn’t apply to MCA providers.

 As you search for the right merchant cash advance offer, it’s important to compare your options.
 There are over 150 providers on the market, but some offer better rates than others, and not all may provide advances in the amounts you need.
-To help, we offer a list of Funding Companies on our site here.

 Why borrowers may take an MCA